How’s your financial literacy? Have you been studying up?

 Guaranteed Minimum Accumulation Benefit: This is typically a rider on a variable annuity that guarantees a minimum amount that will be received by the owner after a certain amount of time.

-Substantially Equal Periodic Payments: This is a withdrawal strategy that lets individuals take a series level payments from a qualified retirement plan before they are 59 and a half years of age without incurring income tax and early withdrawal penalties.
+Substantially Equal Periodic Payments: This is a withdrawal strategy that lets individuals take a series level payments from a qualified retirement plan before they are 59 and a half years of age without incurring early withdrawal penalties.

 Learn more from MassMutual…